-- 69. Declaration of a biosecurity emergency area (1) On receiving evidence that a biosecurity emergency has arisen in the whole or any part of the Cook Islands, the Secretary may declare a biosecurity emergency in respect of the whole of or that part of the Cook Islands. - (2) A biosecurity emergency area may include an area where an animal or plant is found to be infested or infected, and adjacent areas to the extent reasonably necessary. - (3) Notice of a declaration under this section shall be in writing signed by the Secretary and be - (a) published as required by section 104(1); - (b) displayed on notice boards or similar throughout the biosecurity emergency area. - (4) A declaration under subsection (1) - (a) does not take effect until it has been published or notified; - (b) shall be revoked as soon as the biosecurity threat is removed or reduced to an acceptable degree. - (5) A declaration under subsection (1) expires on the date as specified in writing by the Secretary. - 70.
-Response to a biosecurity emergency (1) When a biosecurity emergency area is declared, the Secretary shall require the Director to undertake a detailed survey to ascertain the precise extent and severity of the incursion or other threat and the most appropriate measures to take in response. - (2) In deciding on an appropriate response to a biosecurity emergency, the Secretary should - (a) be guided by any Biosecurity Emergency Response Plan that has been devised by the Service in consultation with other Ministries; and - (b) as appropriate, consult and liaise with the Emergency Management Cook Islands Office. - 71.
-Action in a biosecurity emergency area (1) In respect of a biosecurity emergency area - - (a) the Secretary where required may request the Government to use its powers and resources to assist in the control or eradication of any pest or disease in the area; - (b) the Director or any biosecurity officer may enter upon any land at any time in order to ascertain the status of a pest or disease;
+- 69. (1) On receiving evidence that a biosecurity emergency has arisen in the whole or any part of Solomon Islands, the Minister may, on the advice of the Director, declare by order in the Gazette a biosecurity emergency in respect of the whole of or that part of Solomon Islands. - (2) A biosecurity emergency area may include an area where an animal or plant is found to be infested or infected, and adjacent areas to the extent reasonably necessary. - (3) Notice of a declaration under this section must be - - (a) published as required by section 104(1); and - (b) displayed on a noticeboard or similar thing throughout the biosecurity emergency area. - (4) A declaration under subsection (1) must be revoked as soon as the biosecurity threat is removed or reduced to an acceptable degree. - (5) A declaration under subsection (1) expires on the date which is 6 months after it comes into force unless it is revoked or extended on or before that date and subsection (3) applies to such revocation or extension. - (6) An extension of a biosecurity emergency declaration may not be for more than 6 months from the date of the resolution, but may be renewed in the same manner before the end of that period.